mxenabled/connect-widget/docs/PROFILES.md

 # Profiles

 The connect widget uses the profiles to set the initial state of the widget.
+Below is the structure of the profiles object.
+Listed values are the defaults.

 ## `client`